 “If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters—yes, even their own life—such a person cannot be my disciple.
 And whoever does not carry their cross and follow me cannot be my disciple….
 In the same way, those of you who do not give up everything you have cannot be my disciples.”

 ~Luke 14:26, 27 & 33

-Whoever said that salvation is free was not being very clear.
-Perhaps we did not pay for God to create the cure, but it will cost us everything we have to get it.
+Whoever said salvation is free was not being very clear.
+Perhaps we did not pay money, but our salvation costs the world.
 It costs our flesh, our comfort, our pride, our self-indulgence, our laziness, our cowardice, our lusts, our greed, our egos, and our false self-perceptions.
 It costs our safety and our security.
 It costs us being “right” and it costs us every worldly thing we love.
 He loved us enough to tell us the truth about who we are, even though He knew we’d kill Him for it.
 Even though He knew that most of us would look the other way and not believe it.
 But He still did it, because some of us would be broken by the truth instead of hardened by it.
 Some of us would struggle in our pain and reach out to Him…desperate.